This E-3 Special is available for download at the bottom of the page.

 That may sound like science fi ction, but is actually not very far off in reality: Witness strategies such as „Amazon Dash“, a physical button that allows users to automatically reorder everyday essentials literally at the push of a button.

-Based on S/4 Hana, Allgeier‘s miniature IoT store provides an attractive and intuitive illustration of some of the most promising solutions, including data-based in-store promotion and advertising that uses facial tracking.
+Based on S/4 Hana and not NetWeaver, Allgeier‘s miniature IoT store provides an attractive and intuitive illustration of some of the most promising solutions, including data-based in-store promotion and advertising that uses facial tracking.

 The future of pitches to the customer at the point of sale lies in individualized off erings and the ability to display advertising content that is genuinely of relevance (and therefore interesting) to a given customer.